kitft/funsearch/README.md

 If you are getting OPENAI Async doesn't exist errors, run `pip install openai>=1.2` in your Docker environment.
 This should happen on Dockerfile creation, but could be a problem if you have some legacy docker/pdm files.

 # Adding additional programs:
 To add additional programs, add .py files to the examples/ directory.
 These should follow the same structure as the other examples - a priority function with an @funsearch.evolve decorator, and an evaluation function which returns a score decorated with @funsearch.run.
 See `examples/cap_set_spec.py` for a simple example, and see `examples/Example_Implementation_SPEC.py` for template which you can fill in.
 I have also been writing playground `*.ipynb` files in the `examples/playgrounds/` directory, where new environments can be developed and tested.

+# ERRORS

+PLEASE ENSURE YOU HAVE UPDATED TO THE LATEST VERSION OF THIS REPO

+If you are getting OPENAI Async doesn't exist errors, run `pip install openai>=1.2` in your Docker environment.
+This should happen on Dockerfile creation, but could be a problem if you have some legacy docker/pdm files.

+# Adding additional programs:
+To add additional programs, add .py files to the examples/ directory.
+These should follow the same structure as the other examples - a priority function with an @funsearch.evolve decorator, and an evaluation function which returns a score decorated with @funsearch.run.
+See `examples/cap_set_spec.py` for a simple example, and see `examples/Example_Implementation_SPEC.py` for template which you can fill in.
+I have also been writing playground `*.ipynb` files in the `examples/playgrounds/` directory, where new environments can be developed and tested.

 ---
 # Original Google DeepMind FunSearch Repository Data